 1 The University of Texas at Austin, School of Nursing; 2 The University of Texas at Austin, Dell Medical School; 3 The University of Texas at Austin, College of Pharmacy

-Hospital Simulation Day - During this simulation, students – outfitted with a variety of simulated wounds, IV’s, and monitors – serve as patients for nursing and social work students who are tasked with working together to deliver care.
+Hospital Clinical Day Simulation - During this simulation, students – outfitted with a variety of simulated wounds, IV’s, and monitors – serve as patients for nursing, social work, pharmacy, and nutritional sciences students who are tasked with working together to deliver care.
 This simulation is held at the School of Nursing and the dynamic scenarios test the students’ abilities to react on their feet, cope with real-world situations, and apply critical thinking skills.

-Disaster Relief Simulation - One afternoon per semester, nursing and social work students respond to a disaster (tornado, bombing, etc..), working in teams to triage and provide on-site care.
+Disaster Drill Simulation - One afternoon per semester, nursing and social work students respond to a disaster (tornado, bombing, etc..), working in teams to triage and provide on-site care.

-Alcohol Withdrawal Simulation - Nursing and social work students work together to care for a simulated patient experiencing alcohol withdrawal, experiencing a week of withdrawal over several hours.
+Alcohol Withdrawal/Suicide Recognition Simulation - Nursing and social work students work together to care for a simulated patient experiencing alcohol withdrawal, experiencing a week of withdrawal over several hours.
+They're also trained to recognize and address possible suicide risks.